webelcomau/EJBvsCDIvsJSF/README.md

             30
       </session-timeout>
     </session-config>
-You can set this to a very small number like `1` (means 1 minute) to see what happens when a session ends by expiration.
-On the test page for @SessionScoped there is also a special button for forcing a JSF session to end.
+- You can set this to a very small number like `1` (means 1 minute) to see what happens when a session ends by natural expiration.
+- On the test page for @SessionScoped there is also a special button for forcing a JSF session to end.

 #### ON USE OF OMNIFACES

-This test web app includes also a comparison of CDI-compatible JSF bean view scope with the 3rd-party OmniFaces JSF toolkit view scope:
+This test web app includes also a comparison of CDI-compatible JSF  view scope with the 3rd-party OmniFaces JSF toolkit view scope:

 - A current/recent OmniFaces library is included with the project under `./lib`